There are a number of ways to be involved with these groups throughout the year, including:

 - Brown Bag Lunches: These lunchtime sessions are the ideal setting for speakers or panelists of all professional levels to present industry-related topics in a casual environment.

-- Business Simulation Competitions: Gain exposure and assess talent early on by providing real-world business problems for students to analyze and solve.
+- Business Challenges: Gain exposure and assess talent early on by providing real-world business problems for students to analyze and solve.

 - Career Treks: Each year student clubs organize career exploration trips to cities around the world.
 Company visits, dinner with alumni, networking events and other related activities are all part of these treks.